steve3535/gitlab-university/day-3/2-environments.md

 - How to configure staging and production environments
 - How to implement deployment rules based on branches
 - How to view and manage environments in GitLab
-- Advanced environment features like protection and manual deployments
+- Which environment features are available in different GitLab tiers (CE vs. Premium/Ultimate)

 ## Introduction to GitLab Environments